 “Aye, my lady.”

 Brìghde, feeling very pleased with herself, walked Troy down the lane to the livery and applied to a groom there to help her mount, which he did with alacrity and received a coin for his efforts.
 “Thank you, my lady!”

-She stood in the saddle to ease the tension off her arse, which was when she saw mounted knights who were not from Kyneward.
+She stood in the saddle to ease the tension off her arse, which was when she saw mounted, armored soldiers who were not from Kyneward.
 They spotted her immediately and she suddenly realized this had not been a good idea.
-Her wedding gown was clean and mended now, but a still a bit bedraggled, so she might look a bit like a noblewoman, but a poor one.
+Her wedding gown was clean and mended now, but still a bit bedraggled, so if she looked like a noblewoman, she looked like a poor one.
 This wasn’t Fàileach, so no one knew that she was important and to treat her with the utmost respect.
 She was small and riding a valuable horse far too big for her, in a large and expensive saddle—not a side-saddle, as a noblewoman should be riding—which made her look even smaller and unlike a noblewoman.
 She wasn’t sure what she looked like, but vulnerable was definitely one of them.